The Life Sciences Law Review: China

 In 2017 and 2019, China revised the AUCL, and the 2017 revision contains a new and arguably expanded concept of what constitutes commercial bribery and increased penalties.
 This adds another tool to combat corruption in this space.

-In December 2017, building upon the Innovation Opinion and other related policies, the NMPA issued proposed rules on medical representatives.
-These proposed rules were an effort to separate sales from what the NMPA called 'academic promotion'.
+As discussed above, in 2020, building upon the Innovation Opinion and other related policies, the NMPA issued a final rule on medical representatives.
+These rules were an effort to separate sales from what the NMPA called 'academic promotion'.
 This appears to have been intended to reduce corruption and illegal forms of promotion in medical institutions.
-To date, the rules have not been finalised.

 Special liability or compensation systems